Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Metallicity

 \subsection{Spatial distribution of stars with different metallicities}

-To check whether the detected metallicity gradient along the line of sight towards Sgr\,A* is real, we also studied the spatial distribution of the stars in previously defined colour bins.
-We computed the median and the standard deviation of the position of the stars in each colour bin in the CMDs $K_s$ versus $J-K_s$ and $K_s$ versus $H-K_s$.
+To check whether the detected metallicity gradient along the line of sight towards Sgr\,A* is real, we also studied the spatial distribution of the KMOS stars depending on the defined colour bins.
+We computed the median and the standard deviation of the position of the stars in each colour bin in the CMDs $K_s$ versus $J-K_s$ and $K_s$ versus $H-K_s$, by applying a bootstrap resampling method as explained in Sect.\,\ref{bootstrap}.
 Figure\,\ref{spatial} and Table\,\ref{table_spatial} show the results.
 We obtained that the standard deviation of the position distribution in $x$ and $y$ ($\Delta x$ and $\Delta y$, respectively) tends to decrease for stars with higher extinction.
 Therefore these stars are more centrally concentrated than stars with lower extinction which potentially belong to the MWNSD and the external regions of the MWNSC.
 Our results are compatible with the presence of a correlation between extinction and different Galactic centre radii along the line of sight, and support that stars with $J-K_s\sim6.5$\,mag and $H-K_s\sim2.5-3$\,mag are probably associated to the innermost regions of the MWNSC.

 On the other hand, the average distribution of the stars is roughly centred on Sgr\,A*, although some scatter is detected which can be associated to data incompleteness (see Sect.\,\ref{comp_met}), differential extinction, and/or asymmetries in the stellar distribution for different colour cuts.
 This might be related to the presence of stars from recent merger events, as the one proposed in \citet{Feldmeier-Krause:2020uv} and \citet{Do:2020wr}.